Ensure the accuracy of your credit application

 If you have a specific purchase in mind, then apply for the amount needed to cover the cost of that purchase.
 On the other hand, it can be difficult to know how much money is needed to cover costs like redesigning a website or a business expansion.
 Take on too much debt, and you may be paying interest on money you don't need or use.
 Take out too little, and you may not have enough to cover expenses.

-Lenders will help determine your appropriate credit account by examining your business's income and cash flow.
+Lenders will help determine your appropriate credit amount by examining your business's income and cash flow.
 Together, you can make a thoughtful decision as to how much you really need.

 Give accurate information